 How to Protect Against Shadow IT Security Dangers

 All this doesn’t mean that companies should try to eliminate shadow IT.
-Line-of-business experts and others outside IT help spur digital innovation, as does the use of cloud services.
+Line-of-business experts, citizen developers and others outside IT help spur digital innovation, as does the use of cloud services.
 So instead, companies should, in the words of Gartner, “find a way to track shadow IT, and create a culture of acceptance and protection versus detection and punishment.”

 Alpha Software can help.
 Alpha TransForm technology can help IT lock down mobile forms without slowing down the business.
 And it can integrate apps created by business users into the existing databases and workflows IT organizations have already invested in and secured.
 Alpha TransForm also provides a method for business users to develop new, secure business apps in minutes -- with higher performance, faster UIs for end users, and richer data capture capabilities (offline operation, data lookup and validation, large data storage, GPS, audio/image capture and more).